 90’s boy group Sechs Kies have recently returned after sixteen years away from the music scene, signing with mega agency YG Entertainment.
 Back in k-pop’s first generation of idols, the title track system wasn’t quite as refined and uniform as it is now, so it was a bit tricky to decide which songs would actually be in the running for this countdown.
-But although not ever single has a music video to go with it, here are the ten best musical moments that soundtracked Sechs Kies’ rise (and resurgence) to the top.
+But although not every single has a music video to go with it, here are the ten best musical moments that soundtracked Sechs Kies’ rise (and resurgence) to the top.

 10. Hunch (예감) (1999)